FrontendRheinMain/website/README.md

 ```shell
 npm run clean:install
 ```
 this will remove all dependencies and perform a fresh install.
-If problems should persist feel also free to submit an issue in our [issue tracker].
+If problems still persist don't hesitate to submit an issue in our [issue tracker].

 #### Authors